markjfine/nrsc5-dui/README.md

 6. **Don't force GC in real-time apps**: Causes stuttering

 The application should now run stably for days/weeks without any issues.

-If you still experience audio skipping under WSLg, it is often caused by synchronization issues between the WSLg backend (PulseAudio) and the Windows host.

-Quick Fix
-Disable Time Sync: A known conflict between the system clock and audio playback can cause frequent stuttering.

-sudo systemctl stop systemd-timesyncd

-If this works you can permanently disable it with:

-sudo systemctl disable systemd-timesyncd

-If the issue persists, try adjusting the PulseAudio configuration within your Linux distribution:
-Edit the configuration file: sudo nano /etc/pulse/daemon.conf.
-Add/Update these lines:
-high-priority = yes
-nice-level = -15
-default-fragments = 8
-default-fragment-size-msec = 10
-Restart PulseAudio: Kill the process with pulseaudio -k and let it restart automatically.

 NRSC5-DUI is a graphical interface for [nrsc5](https://github.com/theori-io/nrsc5).
 It makes it easy to play your favorite FM HD radio stations using an RTL-SDR or SDRPlay dongle.
 It will also display weather radar and traffic maps found on most iHeart radio stations.